stacksjs/stacks/README.md

 Create your own style guide using conventions you are familiar with via UnoCSS. _(e.g. Tailwind CSS, Windi CSS, Heroicons, Bootstrap, etc.)_

-**💡 Delightful DX**
+**⚡️ Next-Gen Developer Experience _(DX)_**

-Whether it is the simple setup, modern git commit conventions via commitlint, a modern CI, automated npm package releases & semver versioning, pretty changelog generations, GitHub PR dependency updates, spell-checking, integrated documentation tooling, or a pre-configured playground & examples.
-Stacks has it all.
+Whether it is the simple setup, modern git commit conventions via commitlint, a modern CI, automated npm package releases & semver versioning, pretty changelog generations, GitHub PR dependency updates, spell-checking, integrated documentation tooling, or a pre-configured playground & examples. _Stacks has it all._

-**🧩 Next-Gen VS Code integration**
+**💡 Delightful VS Code integration**

-IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in within Stacks.
-Without the need of Prettier.
+IDE Capabilities, such as type hints, code completion, code formatting, and more, are all natively built-in within Stacks. _Without the need of Prettier._

-**🤝 Extremely beginner & expert-friendly**
+**🧙🏼‍♀️ Extremely beginner & expert-friendly**

 No matter whether you are a beginner or an expert, the approachable Stacks design allows you to learn at your own pace.

-Develop beautiful, reactive, composable UIs without learning a new language.
-HTML, CSS, sprinkled with minimal JavaScript—all you need to dive in now!
+Develop beautiful, reactive, composable UIs & functions without learning a new language.
+HTML, CSS, sprinkled with minimal JavaScript—that's all you need to dive in now!

-## ☘️ Get Started
+## Get Started

 It's incredibly easy to get started with this framework: